ribtoks/tdg/README.md

 ## About

 This tool generates json from comments contained in the source code.
 Main use-case for it is to create automatic issues based on TODO/FIXME/BUG/HACK comments.
-This tool supports additional tag information in the comment
+This tool supports additional tag information in the comment (Category, Issue etc.).

 Example of the comment:

     // TODO: This is title of the issue to create
-    // [optional] category=SomeCategory issue=123
+    // category=SomeCategory issue=123       <----- this line is optional
     // This is a multiline description of the issue
     // that will be in the "Body" property of the comment

 Sample generated json:

     {
-        "Root": "/Users/user/Projects/tdg",
+        "Root": "/Users/user/go/src/github.com/ribtoks/tdg",
         "Branch": "master",
         "Author": "Taras Kushnir",
         "Comments": [